I make $80,000 a year and Dave Ramsey told me this is why I’m staying broke

 contrastaddict / iStock Unreleased via Getty Images

-On a pure numbers basis, investing that $30,000 for compound growth or applying it to a home down payment would likely produce more wealth over time.
+On a pure numbers basis, investing that $30,000 for compound growth or applying it toward a home down payment would likely produce more wealth over time.
 Even so, there is a meaningful difference between advising someone piling up debt on a car they cannot afford and counseling someone who has already built a disciplined financial foundation.
 The real question for Micah is whether he can sustain all his good habits after the purchase.

-If he can keep funding his retirement accounts, stay out of debt, and comfortably cover the insurance and maintenance costs on a sports car, buying it in cash is a defensible call.
+If he can keep funding his retirement accounts, stay out of debt, and comfortably cover insurance and maintenance on a sports car, buying it in cash is a defensible call.
 Wealth-building is a long game, and treating every spending decision as a moral failure is a reliable path to burnout.
 The approach that actually keeps people on track is simpler: save first, invest consistently, and pay cash for the things you enjoy without breaking the plan that got you there.

 Contact [email protected] for any questions or corrections.